|

 On style, the American hats tend to keep up to the minute in the Western

 hat market, following trends and fashions.
-Akubra has a diffrent take on
+Akubra has a different take on

 fashion, stressing quality and functionality over trends.
 The Bushman,